50+ Important Egypt Travel Tips (+ Tips for Women): Know Before You Go!

 - ALWAYS travel to your destination hours early if you have an important flight/transportation.
 Better yet, go a day early.

 - Always have all the food, water, phone charger, and necessary entertainment/survival resources with you because in Egypt you just never know.

 Understand Egyptian People

 Egypt travel tips

 If you’re going to Egypt you’ll undoubtedly be dealing with a lot of Egyptian people and I therefore think it’s important to add a little note about what Egyptian people are like.
-This wouldn’t be a list of comprehensive Egypt travel tips if I didn’t explain the people!
+This wouldn’t be a list of comprehensive Egypt travel tips if I didn’t explain the people and the culture!